Can I get my home insured with a bad credit score?

 No matter your credit status, Insurify can help you find multiple homeowners insurance quotes from policyholders around the nation.

-What contributes to a Credit-Based Insurance (CBI) Score?
+Credit-Based Insurance (CBI) Score

 Your credit-based insurance score, also known simply as an insurance score, is a number that represents your general financial stability.
 These assist insurers in determining the risk they would incur if they took you on as a customer.
 Before determining your policy rates, insurers carefully examine this score, along with other variables, to set your costs.